 The family benefits for adoptive parents are largely the same as for biological parents.
-Find out more about this and what differences there are on Kela’s page on family benefits for adoptive parents.
+Read more about this and what differences there are on Kela’s page on family benefits for adoptive parents.
 You can also find out about adoption in Åland on KST’s page.

-You can find the family benefits available for LGBT families on this Kela page.
+You can find the family benefits available for rainbow families on this Kela page.

 NB!
 If you have questions regarding the processing of a specific case or application, or other personal matters, please contact the relevant authority directly.